-The Hearings Officer finds that no evidence has been submitted to indicate that the proposed driveway will create traffic hazards or unsafe turning movements.
+No evidence has been submitted to indicate that the proposed driveway will create traffic hazards or unsafe turning movements.
 Additionally, submitted analysis of the proposed driveway indicates that it will not create a traffic hazard and will provide for safe turning movements for access to the subject property.

-Criterion 7: The proposed driveway approach does not result in significant adverse impacts in the vicinity.
+The proposed driveway approach does not result in significant adverse impacts in the vicinity.

-The Hearings Officer finds that the submitted analysis of the proposed driveway indicate the location of the proposed driveway will not have any adverse impacts to the adjacent properties or streets.
+The submitted analysis of the proposed driveway indicate the location of the proposed driveway will not have any adverse impacts to the adjacent properties or streets.